Looks great on leather, hemp, and string jewelry

 Tip: You might want to add a decorative bead before you tie the knots.

-Lay one end of the necklace or bracelet pointing down, and the other end pointing up (see pic to the left).
+Lay one end of the necklace or bracelet pointing down, and the other end pointing up.

-Now start tying the square knot sennit.
-You'll use the two ends of your necklace or bracelet as your filler cords.
+Lay the cording underneath the two ends of the necklace or bracelet as shown.

-On the underside of your square knot sennit, tie a tight overhand knot.
+On the underside of your square knot series, tie a tight overhand knot.

 Use some heavy duty glue on the knot and let it dry.

 After the glue is dry, trim the ends of the knotting cord.
 Add some more glue to the newly cut ends to prevent unraveling.
 Let dry.

 To tighten, pull on the knots.
 To loosen, pull on the necklace or bracelet.